 - Reducing costs — Mediation typically costs less than litigation.

-- Expediting the process — You are likely to finalize your dissolution sooner through the mediation process than if you must wait for a judge to hear your case as set on the docket because the parties control the timing and scheduling of the meetings.
+- Expediting the process — You are likely to finalize your dissolution sooner through the mediation process than if you must wait for a judge to hear your case as set on the docket.
+You can set appointments that fit with your schedule, because the parties control the timing of the meetings.

-- Creating neutrality — The mediator, a neutral party, guides parents toward an agreement that is in the best interests of the children and respects each parent’s rights.
+- Creating neutrality — The mediator, a neutral party, guides parents toward an agreement that is in the best interests of the children, while respecting the rights of each parent.

 Working with an accomplished mediator gives you the ability to resolve all of your divorce terms and move forward with confidence, rather than hoping that a judge will understand your concerns.

 As someone who has earned a PhD. in counseling psychology and spent decades as a family law litigator, I provide a unique skill set to couples going through a divorce.
 On issues pertaining to child custody, visitation, child support, alimony and property division, my firm blends legal knowledge with a keen understanding of interpersonal dynamics to remove the obstacles blocking a settlement.
 My unique background adds value in high-conflict cases, as well as in matters where one or both parties are dealing with psychological problems.